-- Our school day ends at 3:05. - Kindergarten parents may meet their students at the east door. - Students in 1-8th grades are dismissed through the south and west doors. - Parents may park in the school parking lots or the parish parking lot (across Stove Ave.). - Students should be picked up by 3:15.
+- Our school day ends at 3:05. - Kindergarten students are dismissed at 2:55, parents may meet their students at the east door. - Students in 1-8th grades are dismissed through the south and west doors. - Parents may park in the school parking lots or the parish parking lot (across Stove Ave.). - Students should be picked up by 3:15.
 Any students remaining after that time will be placed in after-school supervision and parents will be invoiced accordingly.